 I've used this most when I want uniform items in a list, and have a description of some kind for each item.
 I'll truncate the description so that it only ever wraps 2 lines at most

 Capitalize a word for readability.
 This is really nice because it includes a ton of edge cases for text formatting.

 _.get.
 I've used

 _.get() more that any of the utilites above, but recently

 Create React App v3 includes support for Optional Chaining, so I don't use it anymore. 🤷🏻♂️

 And that's it!
 Let me know if I missed a one that you find useful on Twitter.

 About the Author

 Hi 👋 I'm Tyler.
-I'm a full stack software engineer with a passion for learning new things.
+I'm a software engineer with a passion for learning new things.
 I love solving hard problems and simplifying them down to their pieces.
 Presently residing in Utah with my two girls and beautiful wife.